dmeybohm/dot-notation/README.md

 ));
 ```

-Appending keys all together makes it possible to have groups of related
+Because all keys are appended together, it's possible to have groups of related
 configuration that can be grouped together into sections.
 Otherwise, you'd have
 to have one place for all your controllers configuration, another for all your
 routes, and so on: